-All Medical Assets will be on the SJAI UHF net back to the Event Medical Co-Ordinator (call sign: 0 {Zero}), and communication between the Event Medical Co-Ordinator and the Event Controller will be on the Event Management net.
-Communication between the NEOC and the Event Medical Co-Ordinator will be by phone, should the need arise.
+All Medical Assets will be on the SJAI UHF net back to the Event Medical Coordinator (call sign: 0 {Zero}), and communication between the Event Medical Coordinator and the Event Controller will be on the Event Management net.
+Communication between the NEOC and the Event Medical Coordinator will be by phone should the need arise.

-112 / 999 Calls from the Public at the Event: Should a member of the public attending the event contact the HSE National Ambulance Service for assistance, NEOC may make contact with the Event Medical Co-Ordinator on site and or
+112/999 Calls from the Public at the Event

+Should a member of the public attending the event contact the HSE National Ambulance Service for assistance, NEOC may make contact with the Event Medical Coordinator on site and
-1. Request a VES medical asset to respond to the call initially, while a HSE resource is despatched and which will take over the care of the patient on arrival, following a handover / takeover procedure.

-2. Despatch HSE resource(s) only to the call but inform the Event Medical Co-Ordinator of the response in order that the Event Controller may be made aware of the situation so appropriate arrangements for the arrival of the HSE asset(s) maybe put in place.
-Any arrangements put in place to liaise / meet with the HSE asset should be notified to NEOC Ambulance Control via the Event Medical Co-Ordinator, prior to the arrival of the asset(s), if time permits.
+- 1. Request a VES medical asset to respond to the call initially, while a HSE resource is despatched which will take over the care of the patient on arrival, following a handover/takeover procedure - 2.
+Despatch HSE resource(s) only to the call but inform the Event Medical Coordinator of the response in order that the Event Controller may be made aware of the situation, so appropriate arrangements for the arrival of the HSE asset(s) maybe put in place.
+Any arrangements put in place to liaise/meet with the HSE asset should be notified to NEOC Ambulance Control via the Event Medical Coordinator, prior to the arrival of the asset(s), if time permits.

-Contact Names & Numbers:
+Contact Names & Numbers

-Appointment Name Phecc PIN & Organisation Phone / Contact Qualification Practitioner Responder Level Safety Officer John Lordan ТВС N/A Site Controller Gerard Murphy 087/2584907 N/A Event Medical Co- Ordinator.
-Shane Kelly 087/6602472 N/A Deputy Event Medical Co- Ordinator Owen Hurley 086/8348757 N/A 1 RRV 4x4 SJAI PIN TBC VES radio EMT Ambulance 1 (Lead) Road Ambulance SJAI PIN TBC VES radio Paramedic & EMT Ambulance 2 Road Ambulance SJAI PIN TBC VES radio EMT-1 EFR - 1 Golf Buggy c/w Stretcher SJAI PIN TBC VES radio EMT Event Medical Centre SJAI PIN TBC VES radio Doctor - 1 EMT - 1 Foot Patrol 1 SJAI PIN TBC VES radio EFR- 1 EMT - 1 Foot Patrol 2 SJAI PIN TBC VES radio EMT -1 EFR - 1
+Appointment Name Phecc PIN & Organisation Phone/Contact Qualification Practitioner Responder Level

+Safety Officer James O'Herlihy 087-203 7105 N/A

+Site Controller Gerard Murphy 087-258 4907 N/A

+Event Medical Shane Kelly 087-660 2472 N/A

+Coordinator

+Deputy Event Owen Hurley 086-834 8757 N/A

+Medical

+Coordinator

+1 RRV 4x4 SJAI VES radio EMT

+PIN TBC

+Ambulance 1 SJAI VES radio Paramedic

+(Lead) Road PIN TBC & EMT

+Ambulance

+Ambulance 2 SJAI VES radio EMT-1 EFR - 1

+Road Ambulance PIN TBC

+Golf Buggy c/w SJAI VES radio EMT

+Stretcher PIN TBC

+Event Medical SJAI VES radio Doctor - 1

+Centre PIN TBC EMT - 1

+Foot Patrol 1 SJAI VES radio EFR- 1

+PIN TBC EMT - 1

+Foot Patrol 2 SJAI VES radio EMT -1

+PIN TBC EFR - 1